Last Updated on August 6, 2022

 As part of the Distinctively Dubuque programme I had the chance to wander around some of the upstairs Millwork District apartments and the hallways are decorated with some of the old artefacts from the factory!

-The Millwork District aims to create a community atmosphere with the apartments on the upper floors, office space for non profit businesses and an art studio in the basement and the ground floor is home to businesses and places to shop, such as a yoga wear store, gym, a gallery space (Gallery C) and a bridal shop, as well as restaurants and cafes.
-The Millwork Marketplace, is a newly renovated space in the Millwork District with, a mini grocery store, a cocktail bar, an event centre and soon there’ll be a comedy bar and a new Chicago style pizza restaurant!
+The Millwork District aims to create a community atmosphere with the apartments on the upper floors, office space for non profit businesses and an art studio in the basement and the ground floor is home to businesses and places to shop, such as a yoga wear store, The Midwest Girl, a gym, a gallery space (Gallery C) and a bridal shop, as well as restaurants and cafes.
+The Millwork Marketplace, is a renovated space in the Millwork District with, a mini grocery store, a cocktail bar, an event centre and a comedy club.

 The ‘Millwork Night Market’ is similar to the Saturday morning Dubuque Farmers Market but on a Thursday evening once a month and includes live music and local craft beer vendors as well as some of the usual weekend vendors!
 They also hold the ‘Merry Millwork Market‘, the Christmas version of the night market, for one weekend at the beginning of December.
 They even host their own Oktoberfest, called ‘Blocktoberfest’, where they have live music and BMX and skateboarding competitions!

 Don’t forget to check out ‘Zor Zor Zor’, one of Dubuque’s many new murals and this one is located in the heart of the Millwork District!
 It was one of the first murals to be completed.

-Here are some of my top picks on where to eat and drink in the Millwork District!
+Here are some of my top picks on where to eat and drink in the Dubuque Millwork District!

-I first discovered the Inspire Cafe when I found out about their English Afternoon Teas that they have on the last Sunday of the month.
+I first discovered the Wayfarer Coffee when I found out about their English Afternoon Teas.
 The food is awesome and they have a huge range of teas and are always coming up with new flavours for coffee based drinks!
 They have special evening events throughout the month such as live music, authors and a yoga and wine night!

 Brazen Open Kitchen & Bar